 With all the outdoor activities you’ll be doing with your stroller, it’s bound to get a little dirty or even stain.

 A removable fabric cover can make the cleaning process a lot easier –especially if it’s machine-washable.

 You can find jogging strollers at a price as low as 100 dollars or as high as 500.
 And usually, you get what you pay for.

-Low-budget jogging strollers are typically made from heavier materials such as metal instead of the lighter aluminum alloys.
+Low-budget strollers are typically made from heavier materials such as metal instead of the lighter aluminum alloys.
 Consequently, they’re a little harder to push and the less smooth it rolls on different terrains.